MartinEesmaa/VVCEasy/FFMPEGVVC.md

 Also, please check changelog before you download the new version.

-Since 15th October 2024, Windows and Linux custom builds of FFmpeg-VVC on my forked repo FFmpeg-Builds will turn from my manual time to automatic computer to save my time.
+Since 15th October 2024, Windows and Linux custom builds binaries of FFmpeg-VVC on my forked repo FFmpeg-Builds will turn from my manual time to automatic computer to save my time.

 ## Deprecated manual builds